 What Is The Goal of KYC?

 KYC directives have been implemented by the Financial Action Task Force (FATF) for countries on FAFT's lists within the framework of the recommendations on the Anti-Money Laundering (AML standards and the Combating the Financing of Terrorism (CFT)).
-The Money Laundering Act requires banks, financial institutions, and brokers to ensure that they meet a certain minimum KYC and AML standard.
+The Money Laundering Act requires banks, financial institutions, and brokers to ensure that they meet a certain minimum anti money laundering and KYC standard.
 Otherwise, fines and imprisonment may be imposed.
 Affected companies often suffer a reputation.
 In severe cases, work permits may be revoked.
 A notable striking example, in the USA, Europe, the Middle East, and the Asia Pacific, over the past decade (2008-2018) accumulated fines of $ 26 billion were collected for failure to comply with AML, KYC, and sanctions.

 KYC will be provided during the renewal as well as opening a new account.
 Depending on the account's execution, it may be necessary to obtain additional information from existing customers with changes in the account or fixed periodic renewal cycles according to the customer's risk categorization.
 Furthermore, financial institutions may have the right to refuse to open an account or to maintain an existing relationship if they fail to meet the Minimum KYC requirements.

-Sanction Scanner is an AI-oriented AML / KYC compatibility software.
+Sanction Scanner is an AI-oriented KYC compliance software.
 Sanction Scanner offers advanced global enforcement, PEP, and Adverse Media Screening Software.
 You can check your customer with the Sanction Scanner.
 Due to its API and integration capability and the ability to create local lists, it meets the end-to-end needs of organizations in this field.
 As the Sanction Scanner, we are determined to protect all financial companies, large or small, from financial crimes.
 We aim to provide the best support and service to our customers, so we respond to customers' feedback as quickly as possible.
 For more information, please contact us on our website.